-Cash outflow from investing activities was \$47.9 million in the three months ended March 31, 2022, compared to \$19.8 million in the three months ended March 31, 2021 and consists primarily of capital expenditures related to the construction of infrastructure at the Hardisty and Edmonton Terminals and the Moose Jaw Facility.
-The period over period increase primarily resulted from the relative stage of construction on each of these projects and reduced proceeds from sale of assets.
-For a summary of capital expenditures, see the "Capital expenditures and equity investments" discussion included in this MD&A.
+Cash outflow from investing activities was \$21.1 million for the three months ended March 31, 2023, compared to \$47.9 million for the three months ended March 31, 2022, and consists primarily of capital expenditures related to the construction of infrastructure at the Hardisty and Edmonton Terminals and the Moose Jaw Facility.
+The period over period decrease primarily relates to the timing of invoice payments on capital projects that resulted in higher cash outflow in the prior period.
+For a summary of capital expenditures, see the "Capital Expenditures and Equity Investments" discussion included in this MD&A.